FUTURE OF MEDICINE

 What it is:

-What it matters:
+Why it matters:

 Your kidneys play a critical role in removing waste and excess fluids from your body.
 A lower eGFR means your kidneys may not be working well, which can increase your risk for kidney disease, heart problems, and other health issues.

 Manage blood pressure, blood sugar, and cholesterol.
 Stay hydrated, avoid smoking, use medications only as directed, and limit overuse of anti-inflammatory drugs (like ibuprofen).
-If your eGFR is low, your healthcare provider may monitor it over time or refer you to a kidney specialist.
+If your eGFR is low, your provider may monitor it over time or refer you to a kidney specialist.

 Included in the following screenings: